Czech's legendary writer

 Since the fall of communism, Kundera has adopted France as his home and rarely goes back to the Czech Republic, even switching to writing in French in 1995.
 Though works can be philosophical, Kundera himself is not a proponent of any specific school of thinking.

-NICKNAME from United Kingdom Reply
+John from United Kingdom Reply

 Magdalena from Czech Republic Reply